-Our nation can eliminate both HIV and viral hepatitis, but we need increased funding to accelerate our efforts particularly in communities and populations disproportionately impacted.
+Our nation can eliminate both HIV and viral hepatitis, but without an infusion of new resources to accelerate our efforts, we will continue to fall short of these ambitious goals.
 Increased investment in surveillance, education, prevention, and care and treatment will ensure we continue to address HIV and viral hepatitis, including taking a syndemic approach to achieve maximum impact.
-The programs and funding increases detailed below are pivotal to our nation’s ability to end both HIV and hepatitis.
+The programs and funding increases detailed below are pivotal to our nation’s ability to end both these potentially deadly infectious diseases.

 ABAC letter on the importance of federal programs and funding for ending HIV in the United States